hypermedialabs/gateway/README.md

     npm install
     ```
 3. Create a `.env` file in the root of the project and add the variables that we mentioned before.

+## Contributing

+Contributions to Client Uploader are welcome!
+Please read [Contributing](CONTRIBUTING.md) for details.

+## Code of Conduct

+All contributors are expected to adhere to the project's Code of Conduct.
+Please read [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

+## License

+Hypermedia Gateway is MIT licensed.